alewisw/aq/README.md

   * Variable length items consisting of a linked-list of contiguous memory regions.
 * The queue content can be fully captured and examined by taking a snapshot-in-time.
 This allow for recovery of previously processed items.

+## Usage and Documentation
+Full API documentation including usage and examples can be found [on the github pages project page](http://alewisw.github.io/aq/).

 ## Current Status
 WARNING: AQ is under ACTIVE DEVELOPMENT.
 The APIs may change dramatically.
 There may be serious bugs.
 Use at your own risk.